de3ka/TheStyleComicBlog/README.md

 # TheStyle Comic Blog
   - Online blog type site for comic reviews.
-Fast and easy way to read about your favorite issues, post comments about a particilar review and create your own review.
+Fast and easy way to read about your favorite issues, post comments about a particular review and create your own review.
 -----------------------------------------------------------------------------------------------------------------------

 ## Web front-end development